Ngz91/Eunomia/README.md

 Enter a query:
 ```

-<b>Note:</b> In case there are errors when loading the LLM, be sure that you are using the correct backend for the LLM you are using.
+<b>Note:</b> In case you encounter errors when loading the LLM, be sure that you are using the correct backend for the LLM you are using.
 Also, some answers might be incomplete or wrong, testing I have found that this can be improved by trying different chunk sizes, chunk overlap, n_ctx and target_source_chunks.
 You can use other models to test if their response is better than the ones tested so far, remember to search how you can use those models in langchain and their respective backends.

 # System Requirements